Performance Bounds for Quantum Feedback Control: Notation

 Throughout this article, we rely on the following notational conventions.

-\textbf{Linear algebra \& analysis} -- The adjoint of a matrix $A$ will be denoted by $A^*$.
-The commutator and anticommutator of two square matrices $A$ and $B$ are denoted by $[A,B] = AB - BA$ and $\lbrace A, B\rbrace = AB + BA$, respectively.
-The notation $\langle \cdot, \cdot \rangle$ should not be confused with the bra-ket notation commonly employed in quantum physics but instead should be understood more broadly as the inner product between two dual vector spaces (here most frequently those of Hermitian matrices).
-We use $\mathcal{C}^{n}(A)$ to denote all $n$-times continuously differentiable functions with domain $A$; if $A$ is closed it shall be understood in the sense of~\citet{whitney1992analytic}.
+\textbf{Linear algebra \& analysis} -- The adjoint of a matrix (or vector) $A$ will be denoted by $A^*$.
+The commutator and anticommutator of two square matrices $A$ and $B$ will be denoted by $[A,B] = AB - BA$ and $\lbrace A, B\rbrace = AB + BA$, respectively.
+The notation $\langle \cdot, \cdot \rangle$ should not be confused with the Dirac notation commonly used in quantum physics but instead should be understood more broadly as the inner product between two (dual) vector spaces (most frequently spaces of Hermitian matrices).
+We use $\mathcal{C}^{1,2}(X \times Y)$ to denote functions with two arguments that are once, respectively twice, continuously differentiable with respect to their first and second argument on the domain $X \times Y$; when $X\times Y$ is closed, differentiability shall be understood in the sense of~\citet{whitney1992analytic}.

-\textbf{Probability} -- For sake of a light notation, we denote the classical expectation of a random variable $x$ by $\mathbb{E}[x]$ and omit explicit reflection of the underlying probability measure as that will be clear from context throughout.
+\textbf{Probability} -- For the sake of a light notation, we denote the classical expectation of a random variable $x$ by $\mathbb{E}[x]$ and omit explicit reflection of the underlying probability measure as that will be clear from context throughout.
 We use $\delta_x$ to refer to the Dirac measure at the singleton $\lbrace x\rbrace$.

-\textbf{Algebraic geometry} -- The set of polynomials with real coefficients (of degree at most $d$) in the variables $x$ is denoted by $\mathbb{R}[x]$ ($\mathbb{R}_d[x]$); similarly, the set of sum-of-squares polynomials is denoted by $\Sigma^2[x]$.
+\textbf{Algebraic geometry} -- The set of polynomials with real coefficients in the variables $x$ will be denoted by $\mathbb{R}[x]$; similarly, we refer to the restriction of $\mathbb{R}[x]$ to polynomials with degree at most $d$ with $\mathbb{R}_d[x]$.
+The set of sum-of-squares polynomials will be denoted by $\Sigma^2[x]$.
 Whenever we refer to polynomials in $\mathbb{R}[\rho]$ where $\rho \in \mathbb{C}^{n\times n}$, we mean a polynomial with real coefficients jointly in the elements of $\real{\rho}$ and $\imag{\rho}$.
 Lastly, we refer to vector- and matrix-valued functions as polynomials when all of their components are polynomials.